wheelpharaoh/vdist/docs/howtouse.md

 used.
 Defaults to '*2.7.9*'.
 - `requirements_path` :: the path to your pip requirements file, relative to your project root; this defaults to `*/requirements.txt*`.
+- `after_install` :: A script to include inside package to be run after package installation.
+- `before_install` :: A script to include inside package to be run before package installation.
+- `after_remove` :: A script to include inside package to be run after package removal.
+- `before_remove` :: A script to include inside package to be run before package removal.
+- `after_upgrade` :: A script to include inside package to be run after package upgrade.
+- `before_upgrade` :: A script to include inside package to be run before package upgrade.

 Here's another, more customized example.